mindstorm38/portablemc/README.md

 ones like CaffeineMC's mods (sodium, hydrogen) are available.
 Some Forge mods are also available.

 Use the `portablemc modr -h` to get general help message.

+# Contributors
+This launcher would not be as functional without the contributors, and in particular the following for their bug reports and suggestions to make the launcher better: [GoodDay360](https://github.com/GoodDay360) and [Ristovski](https://github.com/Ristovski).

+There must be a lot of hidden issues, if you want to contribute you just have to install and test the launcher, and report every issue you encounter, do not hesitate!